-If your company has gone through the process of conducting a RFP for a Multi Protocol Label Switching network and then decided on a provider for services, what happens next?
-MPLS is a sophisticated service that requires synchronizing the installation of a number of circuits, at multiple locations, that work in unison other voice and data services and equipment.
+If your company has gone through the process of conducting an RFP for a Multi-Protocol Label Switching network and then decided on a provider for services, what happens next?
+MPLS is a sophisticated service that requires synchronizing the installation of several circuits, at multiple locations, that work in unison with other voice and data services and equipment.
+In this blog post, our telecom experts talk about the process of Multi-Protocol Label Switching installation.

-The CarrierBid project management team will engage the carrier representatives and your company’s IT and telecom people during the planning phase.
+The process of Multi-Protocol Label Switching installation starts with the planning phase by assigning a telecom consultant and a project manager to engage with the carrier representatives and your company’s IT and telecom people.
 Your priorities will be identified during the planning phase and will drive the scheduling and implementation.

 After the Project Plan is approved, the installation will commence with the placement of network and equipment orders.
 You’re expected to assist in coordination of circuit installation.
 Network and equipment testing will be conducted prior to cutover.
 Your Project Manager will maintain an Outstanding Issues Log to ensure the accountability of team members, and to assure that open issues are followed through to completion.